kwikteam/phy-doc/plot.md

 phy 0.1.0 provides advanced interactive visualization routines to explore large volumes of data.
 These routines are based on VisPy, a Python library that leverages the graphics card acceleration for fast display of data.

 > VisPy requires a graphics driver compatible with OpenGL 2.1+.
 Any decent computer less than ten years old will work.
-That being said, computers with a more recent and capable graphics cards (AMD or NVIDIA) will allow you to visualize more data.
+That being said, computers with a more recent and capable graphics cards (AMD or NVIDIA) will allow you to visualize more data. **You need to have the latest drivers of your graphics card properly installed**.

 Here are the currently-supported visualizations: